Yunlin County: Rail

 Taiwan High Speed Rail Yunlin Station is located at Huwei Township.
-Taiwan Railways Administration has stations at Linnei, Shiliu, Douliu, Dounan and Shigui.
+Taiwan Railway has stations at Linnei, Shiliu, Douliu, Dounan and Shigui.

 Roads

 National Highway No. 1 and No. 3 pass through Yunlin County.
 Famous bridges in the county are the Xiluo Bridge, connecting the county to the neighboring Changhua County, and the Beigang Tourist Bridge, connecting the county to the neighboring Chiayi County.

 Air

 Yunlin County does not have any airport.
 The nearest airport is the Chiayi Airport located in neighboring Chiayi County.